JoshSinyor/JoshSinyor.github.io/_posts/2021-08-23-mapping-keyboards-to-osx-part-three.md

 Karabiner Elements' Preferences pane has a 'Complex modifications' tab capable of implementing complex rules of key reassignment.
 This is useful if you'd like to execute complex key reassignment (e.g. [partially reassigning keys]({% post_url 2021-08-16-mapping-keyboards-to-osx-part-two %}#partial-reassignment) or [partially disabling keys]({% post_url 2021-08-16-mapping-keyboards-to-osx-part-two %}#partial-disabling)), but mimicking some of the most common Windows key behaviour requires special combinations of rules.

-⚠️ **It's important when reassigning combinations of keys to ensure that you understand the behaviour [that OSX might already assign](https://support.apple.com/en-gb/HT201236) to that shortcut.** If you're substituting different behaviour for a key combination that is already an OSX shortcut you may wish to reassign the OSX shortcut to a different, unassigned combination.
+⚠️ **It's important when reassigning combinations of keys to ensure that you understand the behaviour [that OSX might already assign](https://support.apple.com/en-gb/HT201236) to that shortcut.** If you're substituting different behaviour for a key combination that is already an OSX shortcut, you may wish to reassign the OSX shortcut to a different, unassigned combination.

+⚠️ **It's important when reassigning combinations of keys to ensure that you understand the behaviour that applications may assign to that shortcut.** If you're substituting different behaviour for a key combination that is already an application-specific shortcut, you may wish to exclude the application from the rule.

 Some commonly desired rules are provided below.